 Many therapists believe in being a neutral “blank slate” for the client.
 I find being active in our sessions (I’m going to talk) provides a richer and more connective experience.
 Additionally, I will indeed use humor because it’s an incredibly effective tool in psychotherapy.
 Since I am asking you to be present and vulnerable, I, too, will be present and vulnerable when needed...

-I will use Nonviolent Communication (NVC) as a method to build a “bridge of communication”.
+I will also use Nonviolent Communication (NVC) as a method to build a “bridge of communication”.
 Once we can break old, often ineffective ways of communicating, we can begin to work on the core issues that may have activated the conflict in the beginning.
 Together we’ll create a safe space to decide the best way to move through some of the most challenging aspects to partnership.

 Maybe I’m biased, but I really think everyone can benefit from one-on-one therapy.
 We are taught to “buck up!”, “get over it”, “move on” and “be brave”.
 In reality, none of those strategies genuinely work and they certainly aren't going to offer you support during truly challenging times in your life.